Popular Articles

 In a 2000 study reported in the Journal of Clinical Microbiology, scientists were able to show that zinc salts inactivated the herpes simplex virus.

-Out of ten random samples of both HSV- 1 and HSV -2, seven samples were inactivated in vitro by over 98% by a treatment of 50 mm zinc gluconate for two hours.
-Nine were inactivated by over 97% by a treatment with zinc lactate.
+Out of ten random samples of both HSV- 1 and HSV -2, seven samples were inactivated in vitro by over 98% by treatment of 50 mm zinc gluconate for two hours.
+Nine were inactivated by over 97% by treatment with zinc lactate.

 For herpes simplex virus- 1, 50 mm of either zinc gluconate or zinc lactate was able to kill 100% of the herpes virus in a laboratory setting.

-For herpes simplex simplex- 2, 50 mm and 15 mm zinc gluconate caused the virus to inactivate by 30%.
+For herpes simplex- 2, 50 mm and 15 mm zinc gluconate caused the virus to inactivate by 30%.
 50 mm and 15 mm zinc lactate caused over 92% inactivation of the HSV- 2 virus.

 The study concluded that the potential was definitely there for zinc salts to be used for any infectious diseases that are inactivated by zinc.